Value identification as transaction creator

-The traditional model of a passive IP broker is broken.
-We believe times, and the market have changed, and buyers now have more sophisticated buying criteria, and demand a professional, proactive engagement with the intermediary.
+Times, and the market have changed – the traditional model of a passive IP broker is broken – buyers now have more sophisticated buying criteria, and demand professional, proactive engagement with the market place and supporting services such as intermediaries.

-It is vital for intermediaries today to demonstrate that they can add value to the process; and importantly this means showing that we understand the market and understand the IP and its underlying value to the buyer; creating high quality pitch books with deep technical analysis.
+It is vital for intermediaries to demonstrate that they can add value to the process; and importantly this means actively demonstrating a knowledge of the market, the IP and its underlying value to the buyer.
+This means creating high quality pitch books with deep technical analysis, and linkages to real-world products and processes.

 An IP Intermediary sits at the core of specific markets and has a unique opportunity to identify assets that buyers see as valuable.

-From our experience supporting transactions we have been able to develop a set of automated tools to exploit our knowledge and rapidly target assets that fit the market needs.
+From our experience supporting transactions we have been able to develop a set of tools and methodologies to exploit our knowledge and rapidly target assets that fit the market needs.

 Quickly Identifying Portfolio Value